d53dave/cgopt-worker/README.md

 The workers run on hardware that has Nvidia GPUs available and uses CUDA to run the parallelized optimization algorithm.
-To minimize the platform dependency, the host machines need not provide any CUDA specific packages, since the Docker image already provides all CUDA requirements.
+To minimize the platform dependency, the host machines need not provide any CUDA specific packages, since the worker Docker image already provides all CUDA requirements.
 Only the GPU driver is required on the host.

 ## Development